openshift/enhancements/enhancements/network/user-defined-network-segmentation.md

 // ClusterUserDefinedNetwork defines the desired state of ClusterUserDefinedNetwork. type ClusterUserDefinedNetwork struct {
+    // VRF is an optional VRF device name to use for the network.
+It has to be less than
+    // 16 characters long and unique.
+If omitted, the ClusterUserDefinedNetwork name
+    // will be used as long as it is less than 16 characters long.
+Otherwise an internal
+    // name will be generated.
+    // +optional
+    VRF string `json:"vrf,omitempty"`

     // NamespaceSelector Label selector for which namespace network should be available for.
     // +kubebuilder:validation:Required
     // +required